 Choose your own payment date.
 Once every six months, you can change the due date of your payment, up to six days before or after the regular date.

-Consider a secured card before signing up for the Credit One Platinum Visa
+Consider a secured card before signing up for the Credit One Bank Unsecured Platinum Visa.

 If your priority is to repair your credit score, you may want to consider a secured credit card as a cheaper alternative to a Credit One card.
 Rather than paying the big annual fee, you can find a secured card with no fee (or a lower fee) and put a deposit down.